1975 Nobel Prize in Literature: Nominations

+Prize decision

+The members of the Nobel committee variously proposed Graham Greene, Saul Bellow (awarded in 1976), Doris Lessing (awarded in 2007) and Nadine Gordimer (awarded in 1991) as the recipients of the 1975 Nobel Prize in Literature, but struggled to agree on one candidate.
+A speech by Academy member and former Nobel committee member Henry Olsson on 25 September appears to have convinced the members of the Swedish Academy to agree on awarding the fifth shortlisted candidate, Eugenio Montale.
+As none of the committee members had placed him as their first proposal, Montale is said being a compromise second choice by the Swedish Academy.

 Reactions

 According to the Associated Press, Montale said that award had overwhelmed him and made his life, "which was always unhappy, less unhappy."

 In Italy, the awarding of the Nobel Prize to Montale was positively received.
 Their Prime Minister, Aldo Moro, congratulated him, said that the award "consecrates the validity of your poetical and human message, and, in you, honors the Italian culture," and President Giovanni Leone commented that his work's contained "tormented and lucid singling‐out of the anxieties and the aspirations of modern man."

 Award ceremony

 At the award ceremony on 10 December 1975, Anders Österling of the Swedish Academy said: